 1. Commit to one zero-waste meal per day

 In 2011, I traveled to Dominica in the Caribbean.
 Our gracious hostess owned an organic farm in the rainforest there and she fed us homemade granola every morning topped with fresh bananas, plantains, passion fruit or mango, flaked coconut and coconut milk, all harvested from nearby trees.
 I vowed to stop buying cereal when I returned home.
 If you want to cut one processed food from your life, cut cereal.
-You have so many other choices for breakfast: scrambled or poached eggs, fruit salad, homemade yogurt topped with fruit salad, steel-cut oatmeal topped with fruit salad, fermented porridge, sourdough waffles and on and on.
+You have so many other choices for breakfast: scrambled or poached eggs, fruit, homemade yogurt topped with, steel-cut oatmeal topped with fruit, fermented porridge, sourdough waffles and on and on.
 If you buy your ingredients in bulk, you can make all of these zero-waste.

 2. Cut juice, soda, bottled water and any other beverage packaged in a plastic container or Tetra Pak

 Juice contains as much sugar as soda.
 You may as well drink a Coke.
 Bottled water…don’t get me started.
 If you haven’t seen it, I highly recommend watching “The Story of Bottled Water,” produced by The Story of Stuff.
 Long ago, I bought juice and I’m ashamed to admit bottled water but today I buy only loose-leaf bulk tea in my own jars and milk in returnable glass bottles.
 That doesn’t mean we don’t consume a variety of beverages (including filtered tap water).
 I make:

 So making all of these may go beyond a baby step but you could start with the easy-to-make chocolate syrup if you don’t feel up to trying anything more advanced—and you like chocolate 😉